isomerpages/mlaw-cmc/_partner-with-us/1-mediation-training-for-community-peacemakers.md

 **Request for Mediation Training**

-To find out about the details of the next run of the Basic Mediation Programme for Community Peacemakers, please call us at 1800 2255 529 during office hours or submit a request via *[Contact Us @ OneMinLaw](https://www.mlaw.gov.sg/eservices/enquiry/)*.
+<p style="text-align: justify">To find out about the details of the next run of the Basic Mediation Programme for Community Peacemakers, please call us at 1800 2255 529 during office hours or submit a request via <i><a href="https://www.mlaw.gov.sg/eservices/enquiry/">Contact Us @ OneMinLaw</a></i>.</p>